 And if you take advantage of the group save discount (3-9 people), then the Gatwick Express is both the cheaper and faster option.

-You can also pay when you board the train with both an Oyster Card or a Contactless Credit Card.
+You can also pay when you board the train with both an Oyster Card and a Contactless Credit Card.

 However, you will not get a 10% online discount with this payment method.